empress-eco/website/src/content/integrations/clickup.md

 pubDate: 2022-07-01
 author: empress.eco
 title: Clickup
-description: "Municipal management performance corporate investment grade bonds."
+description: "Adapt task management to any business workflow."
 image:
   url: "/images/integrations/clickup.png"
   alt: "The Astro logo with the word One."